-SWEMWBS is a short version of a measure originally developed to monitor wellbeing in the general population and to evaluate policies addressing wellbeing (15,16).
-There are seven items, each with five response categories (1, none of the time; 5, all of the time).
-The score range is 7 to 35 and higher scores indicating greater mental well-being.
+SWEMWBS is a short version of a measure originally developed to monitor well-being in the general population and to evaluate policies addressing well-being.
+15,16 There are seven items, each with five response categories (1, none of the time; 5, all of the time).
+The score range is 7-35 and higher scores indicate greater mental well-being.
 At the time of this study, the local NHS adopted SWEWWBS within the Regional Care Pathways and Packages Project, designed to implement Mental Health Payment by Results.
-SWEMWBS has been reported to have adequate internal consistency and reliability (17).
-It has not been systematically evaluated in mental health populations.
+SWEMWBS has been reported to have adequate internal consistency and reliability.
+17 It has not been systematically evaluated in mental health populations.
 The developers recommended that sensitivity to change be demonstrated before its introduction into clinical settings.

-Prospectively, we also aimed to analyse responses to 3 key questions separately:
+Prospectively, we also aimed to analyse responses to the following three key questions separately.

-- 1 Self-harm risk (PHQ-9 question 9): 'How often have you been bothered by thoughts of being better off dead or of hurting yourself in some way?'
-This question is of particular interest in clinical risk assessments - 2 Functional impairment (additional tenth PHQ-9 question): 'How difficult have these problems made it for you to do your work, take care of things at home, or get along with other people?'
-This question is of practical importance and is independent of symptom scoring - 3 Problem-solving ability (SWEMWBS question 4): 'How often over the past 2 weeks would you agree that "I've been dealing with problems well?"
-'An inability to solve problems is significantly associated with hopelessness and suicide intent (18)
+- Self-harm risk (PHQ-9 question 9): 'How often have you been bothered by thoughts of being better off dead or of hurting yourself in some way?'
+This question is of particular interest in clinical risk assessments. - Functional impairment (additional tenth PHQ-9 question): 'How difficult have these problems made it for you to do your work, take care of things at home, or get along with other people?'
+This question is of practical importance and is independent of symptom scoring - Problem-solving ability (SWEMWBS question 4): 'How often over the past 2 weeks would you agree that "I've been dealing with problems well?"'
+An inability to solve problems is significantly associated with hopelessness and suicidal intent.18 with the following formula:

-Data Analysis
+Data analysis

-Data was anonymised and analysed using IBM Statistical Package for Social Sciences for Windows, version 22 (19).
-We adjusted total PHQ-9, GAD-7 and SWEMWBS scores for individuals who omitted some replies, using syntax coding with the following formula:
+Data were anonymised and analysed using IBM Statistical Package for Social Sciences for Windows, version 22.19 We adjusted total PHQ-9, GAD-7 and SWEMWBS scores for individuals who omitted some replies, using syntax coding